unichols/unichols.github.io/essays/SoftEngExp.md

 ## Class Reveiws

 Just because I may not nessecarily have adequate experience to confidently develop projects I am interested in, Iʻm sure that by winter I will be much better prepared.
-On reddit, there are extremely high reveiws of this class, one user described this class and the class that made them actually feel like they could complete a project.
+On reddit, there are extremely high reveiws of this ICS 314 class, one user described this class as the class that made them actually feel like they could complete a project.
 I am hoping that I will get this result as well.